adamsilver/maintainablecss.com-jekyll/_chapters/10-faqs.md

 ## This seems similar to BEM, why use it?

 It is similar to BEM.
 The conventions are a little different, the terminology is a little different and the rationale is different.
 But all in all, if you're happy with BEM (or any other methodology), stick with it unless it starts to cause you pain.

+## Got another question?

+Just hit me up on [Github](https://github.com/adamsilver/maintainablecss.com/issues/new) and I will get back to you, or add the answer to the book.